Aglaia spectabilis: Taxonomy

-A prominent expert on Aglaia, British botanist Caroline M. Pannell, states that "DNA sequencing is providing evidence that some widespread species of Aglaia should be subdivided.
+A prominent expert on Aglaia, British botanist Caroline Mary Pannell, states that "DNA sequencing is providing evidence that some widespread species of Aglaia should be subdivided.
 So far, we only have sequences from the western part of the range of Aglaia spectabilis.
 Future work might lead to the eastern populations being recognised as distinct".
 This article endeavours to represent the situation at March 2021.

 This species was described by the two botanists S.S.
 Jain (1952-) and Sigamony Stephen Richard Bennett (1940-2009), who in 1987 published a paper in Indian Journal of Forestry; Quarterly Journal of Forestry, Agriculture, Horticulture, Natural History, Wild Life, Field Botany, and Allied Subjects (Dehra Dun).
-They were "standing on the shoulders" of the Nederlander botanist Friedrich Anton Wilhelm Miquel (1811–71), an expert on Malesian flora, who published his species Amoora spectablis in 1868 in the journal Annales Musei Botanici Lugduno-Batavi (Amsterdam).
+They were "standing on the shoulders" of the Dutch botanist Friedrich Anton Wilhelm Miquel (1811–71), an expert on Malesian flora, who published his species Amoora spectablis in 1868 in the journal Annales Musei Botanici Lugduno-Batavi (Amsterdam).

 Distribution

-Aglaia spectabilis is native to a region from north Queensland (Australia) to Southeast Asia and Yunnan Zhōngguó/China) and the East Himalaya region.
+Aglaia spectabilis is native to a region from north Queensland (Australia) to Southeast Asia and Yunnan Zhōngguó/China) and the Eastern Himalayan region.
 Countries and regions in which the species occurs are: Solomon Islands (including Santa Cruz Islands); Papua Niugini (Bougainville, Bismarck Archipelago, Eastern New Guinea); Australia (Cape York from the Rocky River east of Coen north to Lockerbie Scrub); Indonesia (West Papua, Nusa Tenggara, Sulawesi, Kalimantan, Sumatra); Philippines; Malaysia (Sabah [widespread], Sarawak [uncommon], Peninsular Malaysia); Thailand; Cambodia; Laos; Vietnam; Zhōngguó/China (south and southeast Yunnan: Xichou, Xishuangbanna); Myanmar; India (including Andaman Islands, Assam); Bangladesh; Bhutan; East Himalaya.

 Habitat & ecology

-In Australia this plant grows in gallery forest, rainforests, coast riverine and deciduous mesophyll vine forests, favoured by a marked dry season, occurring on red soils derived from mixture of basic rocks and ferruginous sandstone.
+In Australia this plant grows in gallery forests, rainforests, coast riverine and deciduous mesophyll vine forests, favoured by a marked dry season, occurring on red soils derived from mixture of basic rocks and ferruginous sandstone.
 In Southeast Asia and Yunnan it grows in dense forests, abundant on red soils, often cultivated as a fruit or shade tree.
 The species occurs from sea level to 100m altitude.

 Fruit pigeons are believed to disperse the seeds in Australia.

 Four large-gaped pigeons at the Crater Mountain Wildlife Management Area (Eastern Highlands Province, Papua Niugini), are known to eat the fruit of this species: Ptilinopus superbus (Superb Fruit-Dove), Ducula rufigaster (Purple-tailed Imperial-Pigeon), D. zoeae (Zoe Imperial-Pigeon), Gymnophaps albertisii (Papuan Mountain-Pigeon).

 In Ta Xua Nature Reserve, northwestern Vietnam, the tree, which is classified as threatened, occurs moderately frequently in the fully protected core zone, but is far less frequent in the low intensity forest use buffer zone and the regenerating formerly-cultivated restoration zone.
 Regeneration, numbers of seedlings and young trees, occurred in the core zone, but was quite rare in the other two zones.
 Where it occurred it was in the vicinity of mature A. spectabilis trees.

 The Khao Yai National Park, northeastern Thailand, preserves rainforest at altitudes from 250 to 1351m altitude.